We specialize in the full lifecycle of post-quantum secure system development, from design, validation, to deployment.

 error

-We leverage the conditional operator, MUX, to perform error correction through one-step majority voting.
+We implement error correction using a MUX-based one-step majority voting mechanism.
 The hardware circuit is shown below.
 Error correction is performed by comparing the non-binary elements in vector u to a scalar with value floor(q/2).
 Here, q is the prime number chosen while setting up the OLS codes for the cryptosystem.
 If an element in the ith position in u is greater than floor(q/2), then the corresponding ith element in the codeword is erroneous.
 Error-correction is performed on this element by flipping it.
 Likewise, if the ith element in u is less than floor(q/2) then the corresponding ith element in the codeword is correct and needs to be accepted as is.
 Error-correction performed this way is known as error correction through one-step majority voting.

 Design Evaluations